 Some high-risk mortgage brokers have special programs designed explicitly for high-risk borrowers.
 Brokers who specialize in bad credit are always your best choice for approval.

 A mortgage is considered high risk if you have a high debt-to-income ratio, a low credit score, or a lack of sufficient income to service the mortgage you’re applying for.
-If any of these factors apply to you, you are considered to be a high risk borrower.
+If any of these factors apply to you, you are considered to be a high-risk borrower.

 Borrowing money from most large institutional lenders when you have a poor credit history is virtually impossible.
-Canada’s big banks are looking for applicants with strong credit reports, healthy tax returns, and good payment history.
+Canada’s big banks are looking for applicants with strong credit reports, healthy tax returns, and good payment histories.

 Fortunately, the big banks aren’t the only game in town.
-Many alternative lenders, which include trust companies, credit unions, mortgage investment companies, and private lenders offer a variety of solutions for high risk borrowers.
+Many alternative lenders, which include trust companies, credit unions, mortgage investment companies, and private lenders offer a variety of solutions for high-risk borrowers.

-In fact, most approvals alternative lenders provide are very close to the approvals the big bank’s issue with moderately higher interest rates.
-A good mortgage broker who specializes in bad credit will have access to a network of lenders, specifically for high risk clients.
+In fact, most approvals alternative lenders provide are very close to the approvals the big banks issue with moderately higher interest rates.
+A good mortgage broker who specializes in bad credit will have access to a network of lenders, specifically for high-risk clients.

 How It Affects You

-When your mortgage is categorized as high risk, it affects you in several ways.
+When your mortgage is categorized as high-risk, it affects you in several ways.
 Above paying a nominally higher rate, you must have a large down payment or a large amount of equity to qualify.

 Most alternative lenders are willing to absorb some risk but they are not loan sharks.
 In fact, they are quite the opposite.
 Most alternative lenders use common sense to underwrite their mortgages.

-For instance, they may not approve a borrower who wants to buy a home who has terrible credit, works for cash, and has a small down payment.
+For instance, they may not approve a borrower who wants to buy a home has terrible credit, works for cash, and has a small down payment.
 Conversely, the same borrower is a great client, provided they have a large down payment.
 The large the down payment/equity position, the less risk there is for a lender.

-Similarly, a homeowner looking to refinance their property who has terrible credit who owes $380k on a home valued at $400k would not be a good candidate to give a mortgage.
+Similarly, a homeowner looking to refinance their property who has terrible credit and owes $380k on a home valued at $400k would not be a good candidate to give a mortgage.
 Now, if the same client only owes $200k on the same home with a value of $400k, they are a good client.

-The key to getting an approval when you are high risk is to have a large down payment or significant equity position.
+The key to getting approval when you are high risk is to have a large down payment or significant equity position.
 The larger the equity position, the less risk for the lender.

 What Leads to High-Risk Mortgages?

 It’s, therefore, crucial to making good use of typical loan programs and interest rates.
 Also, safeguard your credit as much as you can.
-To avoid being classified as a high risk borrower, you have to keep your financial responsibilities in check.
+To avoid being classified as a high-risk borrower, you have to keep your financial responsibilities in check.

 How Do You Get a High-Risk Mortgage?

-The simple answer to this is to find a mortgage broker for high risk mortgages.
+The simple answer to this is to find a mortgage broker for high-risk mortgages.
 As commonplace as it seems, there are not a lot of mortgage brokers who work with bad credit mortgages.